holub008/xrf/README.md

     * For a description of this algorithm, see [this document](https://github.com/holub008/snippets/blob/master/overlapped_hyperrectangles/overlapped_hyperrectangles.pdf)

 ### Comparison to alternatives
-Several implementations of RuleFit are available for R: [pre](https://CRAN.R-project.org/package=pre), [horserule](https://CRAN.R-project.org/package=horserule), and [rulefit](https://github.com/gravesee/rulefit). xrf improves on some aspects of these by:
+Several implementations of RuleFit are available for R: [pre](https://CRAN.R-project.org/package=pre), (once upon a time) [horserule](https://CRAN.R-project.org/package=horserule), and [rulefit](https://github.com/gravesee/rulefit). xrf improves on some aspects of these by:
 * Usually building more accurate models at fixed number of parameters
 * Usually building models faster
 * Building models that predict for new factor-levels
 * Providing a more concise and limited interface
 * Tested & actively maintained for fewer bugs

-On the last point, as of April 2019, the 'pre' and 'rulefit' packages fail to build a model on the census income example below due to bugs.

 ## Example